The London Chuck Berry Sessions

 "My Ding-a-Ling", from the live side of the album, was edited to approximately 4 minutes for release as a single.
 A novelty song based around sexual double-entendres, it was Berry's first and only single to reach number 1 in both the US and the UK.

 Background

 In May 1970, Howlin' Wolf traveled to Olympic Sound Studios in London, England, to record songs for The London Howlin' Wolf Sessions.
 The album was released in August 1971 and peaked at number 28 on Billboard magazine's R&B Albums chart and number 79 on the Billboard 200.
 Because of Wolf's success, Muddy Waters recorded his own London Sessions album in December 1971, and Berry did the same in 1972.

 Critical reception

-William Ruhlmann of Allmusic called the album Chuck Berry's "commercial, if not artistic, peak".
+William Ruhlmann of AllMusic retrospectively called the album Chuck Berry's "commercial, if not artistic, peak".
 Robert Christgau thinks the album is of bad quality, that his voice is croaky and the studio material only fillers.